Issue Date: May 7, 2009

 Please note: Due to the layout of the pane, the se-tenant may or may not be provided in Scott Catalogue order.

 In 1989, the world was introduced to a “yellow cartoon family” from the town of Springfield.
-Twenty years later, the show is the longest-running animated program and primetime television series in American history.
+Over thirty years later, the show is the longest-running animated program and primetime television series in American history.

 The show is a satire of the “typical” American family.
 Homer is a dim-witted and clumsy family man who gets no respect from his boss or his children.
 Marge is an under-appreciated housewife who does everything for her family, but never hears a thank you.
 Bart is a rebellious ten-year-old boy who follows his own rules.
 Lisa is a brainy middle-child who is overlooked by her teachers and her parents.
 Maggie is a baby who sucks on her pacifier and never speaks.